wclr/yalc/README.md

 ----

-**NB!** Currenlty `yalc` doesn't call `yarn` commands to install/update dependencies after package is added or removed, so have to do it manually.
+**NB!** Currenlty `yalc` copies (or links) added/updated package content to `node_modules` folder, but it doesn't execute `yarn/npm` install/update comands after this, so have dependencies updated have to do it manually.

 ----